-A 3D Scan is Worth a Thousand Images
+A 3D Model is Worth a Thousand Images

 To scan your home walk through the interior and point your phone/tablet to the different structures you want to reconstruct.
 While you scan the app will show you the different parts which have already been captured, allowing you to keep track on what still needs to be captured.
 The main benefits of our solutions are two fold.
 First the app runs on any smartphone or tablet and does not require you to buy any additional hardware.
 Second, the reconstruction is entirely computed on your device, allowing you to scan objects at remote places without internet access.

 The possibilities around 3D models are endless.
 Let’s look at a few scenarios where indoor/outdoor 3D scans might be useful.

 Device: iPad Pro | Scan Time: ~3min | #Points: ~2M